-Network Time Protocol – NTP- is a protocol which runs over port 123 UDP at Transport Layer and allows computers to synchronize time over networks for an accurate time.
-While time is passing by, computers internal clocks tend to drift which can lead to inconsistent time issues, especially on servers and clients logs files or if you want to replicate servers resources or databases.
+While time passes by, the computer’s internal clocks tend to drift which can lead to inconsistent time issues, especially on servers and client’s logs files or if you want to replicate servers’ resources or databases.

-This tutorial will demonstrate how you can install and configure NTP server on CentOS/RHEL 7 and automatically synchronize time with the closest geographically peers available for your server location by using NTP Public Pool Time Servers list.
+This tutorial will demonstrate how you can install and configure NTP (chrony) server on RHEL-based distribution to automatically synchronize time with the closest geographical peers available for your server location by using the NTP Public Pool Time Servers list.

-3. Then open NTP daemon main configuration file for editing, comment the default list of Public Servers from pool.ntp.org project and replace it with the list provided for your country like in the screenshot below.
+Then open the NTP daemon main configuration file (/etc/chrony.conf) for editing, comment on the default list of Public Servers from the pool.ntp.org project and replace it with the list provided for your country like in the screenshot below.

 restrict 192.168.1.0 netmask 255.255.255.0 nomodify notrap